Charlotte Regional Visitors Authority

 Charlotte Convention Center

 The Charlotte Convention Center opened in 1995 as the perfect venue for conventions, trade shows, banquets and theater-style conferences, attracting more than half a million visitors each year.
-From its gracefully arched entrances to the glass concourses beyond, the Center was designed to be elegant and inviting.
+From its gracefully arched entrances to its airy concourses, the Charlotte Convention Center was designed to be elegant and inviting.

 NASCAR Hall of Fame